gem/oq-engine/doc/running/server.md

-# The OpenQuake Engine WebUI
+# The OpenQuake Engine server and WebUI

-The OpenQuake Engine provides an optional web gui built on top of [Django](https://www.djangoproject.com/), [jQuery](https://jquery.com/) and [BACKBONE.js](http://backbonejs.org/).
-The OpenQuake Engine WebUI is used to submit new jobs, watch calculation progress, retrive results and more.
+The OpenQuake Engine Server provides an [HTTP RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) and a web GUI, the *WebUI*.
+It's built on top of [Django](https://www.djangoproject.com/), [jQuery](https://jquery.com/) and [BACKBONE.js](http://backbonejs.org/).

+The OpenQuake Engine Server is used to submit new jobs, watch calculation progress, retrive results and more.

+The [API document](api.md) provides the full list of available endpoints.
+Several authentication mechanisms are supported and can be enabled with a [custom configuration](FIXME).

 The OpenQuake Engine WebUI does not require any special software on the client side except for a browser.
 Supported browsers are:

 - Mozilla Firefox >= 38
 - Google Chrome
 - Microsoft Internet Explorer >= 10
 - Microsoft Edge
 - Apple Safari >= 6

 ## Using the OpenQuake Engine WebUI